tuxfoo/nodecg-odysee-bundles/bundles/odysee-simple-alerts-connector/README.md

-# nodecg-odysee-bundles
+# odysee-simple-alerts-connector

-This is a collection of my nodecg bundles for Odysee live streaming.

-This bundle has:
+This nodecg bundle listens to Odysee hyperchat and in in-form's other bundles of events.
+This bundle is also used to set up triggers for simple-alerts.

+This bundle also connects to the following nodecg bundles such as:
 * simple-alerts
 * simple-donation-ticker
 * simple-chat